 Below is a list of the top mistakes typically made by job seekers:

-2. Failing to include achievements in the CV.
+Failing to include achievements in the CV is a common mistake.
 A CV should be at least 25% focused on achievements, providing tangible evidence that you are good at your job.

 Being too brief!
 A CV shouldn’t be War & Peace but it should provide enough information for the reader to be able to ascertain what you have been doing in your career.
 For example, I see many CVs that would say: “Supervising staff”, whereas what they should have written is “Manage a team of 20 IT specialists with 3 direct reports including 2 Helpdesk Managers and Infrastructure Manager, overseeing all resource planning, recruitment, training and performance management”.